vamado09/Virtual-Tissue-Simulation/Artistoo_Test.md

 categories of researchers that tend to have different types of expertise.

--   Builders: The scientists designing the models and performing the research; these are typically computational biologists with at least some basic programming skills.
+-   **Builders**: The scientists designing the models and performing the research; these are typically computational biologists with at least some basic programming skills.

--   Viewers: members of the broader research community who should be able to access and understand these models once they are built; this group may also include biologists and students without programming expertise.
+-   **Viewers**: members of the broader research community who should be able to access and understand these models once they are built; this group may also include biologists and students without programming expertise.